-The District will provide academic and career counseling to at-risk students prior to graduation so that the District may attempt to provide sufficient opportunities to these students to graduate college-ready or career-ready and on time.
+The District will provide academic and career counseling to at-risk students prior to graduation so that the District may attempt to provide sufficient opportunities to these student to graduate college-ready or career-ready and on time.

 The District may waive the requirements of this section for any student with a disability if recommended by the student's IEP committee.
+Adoption Date(s): July 1, 2022; Updated July 1, 2023